 Highlight from 2017 Summer Band Camp Concert

 This well-established four week program provides students ages 9-14 an opportunity to continue their musical learning in the summer.
 The camp is directed by educator and performer Jocelyn Tipple and is staffed by a host of professional musicians.
 Camp includes concert band as well as sectional instruction and ends with a performance so the students can show their family and friends what they’ve accomplished.
 Students of all ability levels are welcome to attend (Yes, even beginners!)
 Don’t miss this fun opportunity to continue your student’s musical training!
 You can either register online or print a registration form.
 You can mail or deliver your registration form ($125 per student) and check to Santa Barbara Education Foundation, 1330 State Street Suite 201, Santa Barbara, CA. To print out the form click here, Registration Form 2019.
+No full refunds after June 7, 2019.
+If you cancel before June 7, we will hold a $50 processing fee.

 If you are in need of a scholarship, DO NOT pay online.
 Please download the form and send in the mail or bring by the office, indicate on the form you are in need of financial assistance.